Radiator Size Calculator: Get the Best Radiators for Your Home

 Labour costs will vary based on many things.
 One reason being your location as heating engineers in London tend to charge more than those in the north of the UK.
 The complexity of the job will also play a part but you’re looking at average costs of £100 – £300 including labour.

 - Like-for-like replacement: £100 – £200

 - Relocating an existing radiator: £100 – £150

 - Installing an additional radiator: £150 – £300.

-Quotes will include the price of the radiator and any additional pipework and TRVs (Thermostatic Radiator Valves) as well as the labour involved such as draining and removing the old radiator, opening valves, adding new pipework, mounting, filling and bleeding the new radiator etc.
+Quotes will include the price of the radiator, any additional pipework and radiator valves.
+As well as the labour involved such as draining and removing the old radiator, opening valves, adding new pipework, mounting, filling and bleeding the new radiator etc.

-If you are adding a radiator to your home you need to be sure that your boiler will be able to cope with the extra demand for heating.
-If you are only adding 1 or 2 it's likely your current boiler will be fine, but any more than that (or if you're in any doubt) and you should get a professional engineer to assess your heating system.
+If you’re adding a radiator to your home you need to be sure that your boiler will be able to cope with the extra demand for heating.
+If you are only adding 1 or 2 it's likely your current boiler will be fine.
+But any more than that (or if you're in any doubt) and you should get a professional engineer to assess your heating system.

 Which type of radiator is best?